The heart of the Boothbay Railway Village is the village.

-Whether it is a lecture series in the 1847 Town Hall or one of many festivals and special events that take place on the green, the village is the center of the museum and its activities.
-From a 1927 GE Refrigerator to an immense collection of vintage salt & pepper shakers the Museum’s collection of every day objects offers visitors the opportunity to reminisce and reconnect with times long past.
+Whether a lecture series in the 1847 Town Hall or one of many festivals and special events that take place on the green, the village is the center of the museum and its activities.
+The Museum’s collection of every day objects – from kitchen utensils to shop tools to home-hewn axes – bring the past to light, illustrating how ingenuity, innovation and plain hard work created communities, villages and industries.

 The Village Green – Historically, village greens or commons were an important aspect of village life.
 Greens could provide grazing for animals or gardening areas for villagers.
 They were gathering locations for celebrations and debates.
 Our village is arranged around our Village Green.
 Today, it is the site of special events such as Antique Auto Days and the annual Fall Foliage Festival.